 Harry coughed up several mouthfuls of liquid and drew in huge gulps of cool air.
 His lungs and throat burnt and stung like an open graze.

 ‘I take it that it didn’t work?’
 Salazar’s brow creased.
-‘Are you ok, Harry?’
+‘Are you okay, Harry?’

 ‘I can’t get the water out of my lungs once I’ve breathed it in.
-I’m using up all the oxygen in the water I inhale, then running out because I can’t get the old water out and new water in.’
+I’m using up all the oxygen in the water I inhale and then running out because I can’t get the old water out and new water in.’

 Salazar’s frown deepened.
 ‘You’d best return to the library, then.
 I can’t help you here.
-You need to alter the muscles between and below your ribs to help move the water in and out, but without detailed study you could end up pinching an important blood vessel near your heart.’
+You need to alter the muscles between and below your ribs to help move the water in and out, but without detailed study you could end up pinching an important blood vessel near your heart or something like that.’

 ‘Back to the library,’ Harry grumbled.
 ‘Hermione’s probably in there still.
 She and Viktor Krum seem to have taken up permanent residence.’